-154. The Municipal Planning Appeal Authority must decide appeals against decisions on applications for municipal planning approval that have been decided by a Municipal Planning Authorised Officer or a Municipal Planning Tribunal.
+- 154. (1)The Municipal Planning Appeal Authority must decide appeals against decisions on applications for municipal planning approval that have been decided by a Municipal Planning Authorised Officer or a Municipal Planning Tribunal. - (2) Issue an order directing the municipality to perform an action within a period determined by it, if an appeal is before it as a result of a municipality's failure to observe a period in section 34 (2) and 34 (6).